Fellowship of Hill and Wind and Sunshine

-During 2018, the centenary year of the end of the First World War, Mouthful and the National Trust are commemorating this visionary act with a ‘leave no trace’ project exploring the power of this memorial through a song cycle sung by a 'scratch' choir on each of the summits over the summer, in May, June and July.
+During 2018, the centenary year of the end of the First World War, Dave from Mouthful and the National Trust are commemorating this visionary act with a ‘leave no trace’ project exploring the power of this memorial through a song cycle sung by a 'scratch' choir on each of the summits over the summer, in May, June and July.

 Colleagues from University of York have captured the performances in virtual reality (VR), so that people unable to join us on the mountain-tops can still be with us, through the power of VR.
 You can still catch the installation at Lakes Alive on 8th / 9th September in Kendal.

 In the News

 We've had loads of great media coverage of the project, including features on BBC and ITV national news, as well as radio coverage on Radio 2, Radio 3, Radio 4 (Today programme) and BBC Cumbria.
 We've also had stories in The Guardian, Westmorland Gazette and Grough Magazine, as well as a nice feature on ITV Border News.

 The project culminates in a Singing Picnic at Peace How on 13th October 2018 which was given in 1917 so that those returning from the trenches could find refuge from the war.
 Stand and sing with us as we "[re]-dedicate this space of hills to freedom."
 We're looking for people willing to join us at the singing picnic at Peace How.
 It's a free event, but you need to book a place via the National Trust website so that we can manage numbers, as vehicle access is extremely limited.